Henry-R/2K-Game-of-Life/README.md

 The **test.txt** file contains the RLE file from [ConwayLife.com/wiki/Gosper_glider_gun](https://www.conwaylife.com/wiki/Gosper_glider_gun)
 Any RLE file from that website should work, although the rule specifation in the header should be removed, but might still work.

+## How to use
+Once file is loaded, simply press enter to step life and type 'e' and enter to exit program.

 ## RLE Files
 RLE Files are in the format specified here https://www.conwaylife.com/wiki/Run_Length_Encoded, with a few missing features.
 Only the #P line is implemented to do offsets, everything else is ignored.